MukitCSTE/UVicSENG360Labs/lab07/index.md

 # SQL Injection and XSS Vulnerabilities #

 This week, we will investigate SQL Injection and Cross Site Scripting vulnerabilities.
-Parts 1 and 2 will cover SQL Injection while Parts X to Y will cover Cross-site Scripting.
+Parts 1 and 2 will cover SQL Injection while Parts 3 to 6 will cover Cross-site Scripting.

 From Wikipedia, we have the following definitions: